-Our board-certified orthopedic surgeons, Dr. Corey Trease and Dr. Brian Duncan, have years of experience in treating patients with a variety of orthopedic injuries or conditions.
+Our board-certified orthopedic surgeons, Dr. Corey Trease, Dr. Brian Duncan, and Dr. Michael Smith, have years of experience in treating patients with a variety of orthopedic injuries or conditions.
 Our surgeons have the knowledge and skills to perform a thorough evaluation and provide an accurate diagnosis and viable treatment options.
 Conservative methods will always be recommended first, but there are some cases when surgery is required to help eliminate pain and restore proper function.

 If an injury or condition is keeping your child from living the life they love, schedule an appointment with one of our specialty-trained orthopedic surgeons by requesting an appointment online or calling (816) 233-9888.